killmequickdeal/RPCGEN/README.md

 From the directory this README is in the following commands can be used

-#NOTE TO THE TA: Multiple clients work at a time (for bonus points)
+#NOTE TO THE TA: Multiple clients work at a time (for bonus points), although concurrency is somewhat undefined behavior

 https://github.com/killmequickdeal/RPCGEN

 ####make